 Miley quickly advanced to the majors, playing 84 games for El Paso in ’74, followed by 81 games in 1975 for the Class AAA Salt Lake City Gulls before being called up to the Angels for 70 games.
 He opened the 1976 season back at Salt Lake but earned a September call-up to the Angels for 14 games.

-Though Miley had just a .176. batting average in his 84 games with the Angels, his flawless fielding and his speed on the base paths made him the favorite to become the Angels’ starting shortstop when spring training opened the following February.
+Though Miley had just a .176. batting average in his 84 games with the Angels, his flawless fielding and his speed on the base paths made him the favorite to become the Angels’ starting shortstop once spring training opened the following February.

 “He has everything it takes, he’s big league material,” said Dave Garcia, Miley’s El Paso manager.